France: Man holed up at museum shouting threats — police | DW | 23.10.2019

 French police have launched an operation at a museum where at least one man is reportedly shouting threats.
 Messages daubed on the walls in Arabic allegedly read "the museum is going to become a hell."

-At least one man is holed up and shouting threats in the archaeological museum in Saint Raphael along the French Riviera and refuses to communicate with or surrender to the authorities.

 The police say that one or possibly two people broke into the museum during the night.
-On the outer walls of the museum, someone has written, "the museum is going to become a hell."
+On the walls of the museum, someone has written in Arabic, "the museum is going to become a hell."

 Police are on the scene, including France's elite RAID unit.
 It is not yet clear if weapons or hostages are involved.